vite-pwa/vite-plugin-pwa/docs/examples/vue.md

 ## injectManifest

 This example project can be found on `examples/vue-basic-inject-manifest` package/directory with the following behavior:
-- Custom `Typescript Service Worker`.
+- Custom `TypeScript Service Worker`.
 - Show `Ready to work offlline` on first visit and once the `service worker` ready.
 - Show `Prompt for update` when new `service worker` available.